 AP staff audits Payment Vouchers (PVs) in the Marketplace prior to processing (or returning to the department).

-Payment Authorization (PA) forms & Non-Employee Reimbursement (NR) forms
+Payment Authorization (PA) forms & Non-Employee Reimbursement-International (NRI) forms

 Electronic Funds Transfers (EFTs) & Foreign Drafts